microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 Excel has many native functions like `SUM()` that you are likely familiar with.
 Custom functions are a useful tool to create and add new functions to Excel by defining those functions in JavaScript as part of an add-in.
 These functions can be accessed within Excel just as you would any native function in Excel.

-## Creating the Custom Function project with the Yeoman CLI
+## Creating the Custom Function project

 Now that we know what custom functions are lets look at how we can create functions that will inference a model locally to get the sentiment text in a cell or extract information from a cell by asking a question and the answer being returned to the cell.

-- The first thing we need to do is create the template project from the Yeoman cli.
-Follow the steps [here to create the base project](https://learn.microsoft.com/en-us/office/dev/add-ins/tutorials/excel-tutorial-create-custom-functions?source=recommendations&tabs=excel-online#create-a-custom-functions-project).
+- If you plan to follow along, [clone the project that we will discuss in this blog](https://github.com/cassiebreviu/bert-excel-addin-ort-web).
+This project was created with the template project from the Yeoman cli.
+[Learn more in this quickstart about the base projects](https://learn.microsoft.com/en-us/office/dev/add-ins/tutorials/excel-tutorial-create-custom-functions?source=recommendations&tabs=excel-online#create-a-custom-functions-project).

-- Install ONNX Runtime `npm install onnxruntime-web --save`

-- Once you have followed the steps to create the base project and tested that it works, then its time to start updating it for our custom function logic.
-You can run the project with the below command.
-Replace "{url}" with the URL of an Excel document on your OneDrive or a SharePoint library to which you have permissions.
+- Once you clone the project then you can run the project with the below command.
 This will start Excel web and side load the add-in to the spreadsheet that is provided in the command.

 ```bash
 // Command to run on the web.
 // Replace "{url}" with the URL of an Excel document.
 npm run start:web -- --document {url}
 ```
+- NOTE: that you may need to `Enable Developer Mode` when prompted and accept the certificate for the side loaded add-in when you run the project for the first time.

 ## The `manifest.xml` file